 Chung-Jung Chiu, DDS, Ph.D.

-Research focus: relations between carbohydrate intake and metabolism and risk for age-related cataract and age-related retinal disease
+Research focus: relations between carbohydrate intake and metabolism and risk for age-related cataract and age-related retinal disease.
+Diet pattern analysis

 Sheldon Rowan, Ph.D.

-The role of the dietary glycemic index in the development of age-related macular degeneration and its role in aging and metabolism.
+Research Focus: The role of the dietary glycemia in the development of age-related macular degeneration and its role in aging, metabolism and microbiome.
+Discovery of networks that involve diet, multiple metabolites and the microbiome.
 Role of the ubiquitin proteolysis pathway in regulating lens development and differentiation.
+Elucidation of molecular mechanisms that direct lens fiber cell denucleation.

 Elizabeth Whitcomb, Ph.D.